-According to the MFA, gift exchanges are customary for initial high-level meetings with HOG and ministers, but there is no written protocol.
+According to the MFA, gift exchanges are customary for initial high-level meetings with the head of government and ministers, but there is no written protocol.
 In practice, the Andorran authorities are responsive to recommendations, such as if the visiting State advises against gift exchanges.